 It is important to balance the freedom of investors to get in and out of the fund (flexibility) as well as it is important for the manager to understand how much funds he has under management to rebalance his portfolio.

 We understand that many investors are uncomfortable that their funds are locked in smart-contract and can not be withdrawn at all.
 But at the same time, we understand the manager as well, because he needs to know how much capital he has for the next month to rebalance his portfolio accordingly.

 To achieve this goal we came up with a solution where flexibility meets security with the concept of Withdrawal Windows and Rage Quit.
 These 2 parameters are explained below in short, however, if you want to know more, you can read about it here.

-- If an investor withdraws his funds by burning his LP tokens of the fund during the "Window" period he will no need to pay a "Rage Quit Fine" (Fine for early capital redemption)
+If an investor withdraws his funds by burning his LP tokens of the fund during the "Window" period he will not need to pay a "Rage Quit Fine" (Fine for early capital redemption)

 Illustration how "Withdrawal Window" work

 Example: In the parameters on the picture below, an investor is able to withdraw his funds without paying a "Rage Quit" fine every first 2 days in a month (To be more exact - 31 days).
 If an investor wants to withdraw his funds out of the "Window" period or during the "Freeze Period" (Which is the same), then the investor would need to pay "Rage Quit", which in this example is as high as 10% from the deposit.
 However, we'd like to highlight that to avoid manipulation or blackmailing from the fund manager, so he will not be hunting our user's deposits, this "Rage Quit" is distributed among all other investors in proportion to the size of other investors' deposits.

 "Withdrawal Window” is when the user can withdraw his deposit without Rage Quit Fee.
 After the withdrawal window ends, the user can still withdraw his deposit, but he will be fined with Rage Quit Fee.